Dominik-developer/Dominik-developer/README.md

 - 🪛 I also know a thing or two about: JavaScript, Python, C++, C, TypeScript and React
 - ⭐️ Please appreciate my work and give me a star!

-  <br>* I use JS in my projects but 90% of it is from web so i do not include taht in my stats.
+  <br> * I use JS in my projects but 90% of it is from web so i do not include taht in my stats.
+  <br> * I am looking for PHP intership for summer 2025 (other languages are also okay)

 ## Documentation: